daniilshipilin/IniParser/README.md

 The basic element contained in an ini file is the key.
 Every key has a name and a value, delimited by an equals sign '='.
 The name appears to the left of the equals sign.

-The characters equal sign '=' or semi colon ';' are reserved characters, and cannot be used in section names, key names or key values.
+The characters equal sign '=' or semi colon ';' or '#' are reserved characters, and cannot be used in section names, key names or key values.

 Section and key names are case sensitive.

-Start of line comments and inline comments using ';' character are ignored.
+Start of line comments and inline comments using ';' or '#' character are ignored.

 -----